aci-ref/facilitation_best_practices/activities/10-assessment.md

 An analysis of these can be used to identify common questions and complex issues.
 These can be used in turn to generate a FAQ list to which users can be referred.
 This type of analysis can also be used to direct the content of training sessions, with the goal of reducing the repetitive basic questions that can take much of the Facilitatorâ€™s time.

-*Researcher engagements*: As detailed in chapters on **Engagement** and the **Implementing a Researcherâ€™s ACI Plan** chapters of this document, defining and following an established procedure to track researcher interactions is crucial.
+<i>Researcher engagements</i>: As detailed in chapters on **Engagement** and the **Implementing a Researcherâ€™s ACI Plan** chapters of this document, defining and following an established procedure to track researcher interactions is crucial.
 In some cases, the ticketing system can be used to generate a record of user engagements; in other cases, Facilitators use a separate tool for tracking engagements specifically.
 Optimally, the method used to track the engagements should include a mechanism that makes it easy to identify metrics such their number of engagements and length of involvement for a given engagement, and information about the researchers who were consulted.
 The method chosen should allow for the ability to follow the engagements of a particular user or group over time.
 This is discussed in more detail in the "Implementation" section of the **Engagements with Researchers** chapter.

-*Education and training (and outreach**)*: The collection of metrics such as the number of events and the number of participants per event can be tracked using a simple spreadsheet.
+<i>Education and training (and outreach)</i>: The collection of metrics such as the number of events and the number of participants per event can be tracked using a simple spreadsheet.
 Any method should include information as to the date and the exact nature of the event.
 The number of participants can be collected at the event through the use of electronic registration, or just sign-in sheets or as a simple count that the Facilitator makes at the activity.
 Using registration or sign-in sheets allow for the collection of data beyond the number of attendees such as names, departments, and email addresses for post workshop surveys.
 Alternatively, even if just names of the attendees are obtained, these metrics can be enhanced by looking up additional information such as their department or project group.
 An annotated record of monthly workshops in shown in Table 4.

 <i><b>Table 4.</b> A typical example on documenting of Facilitation event metrics.,/i>